 Service Desk Conclusion

-A Service Desk is a business tool designed for use across the organisation by all business units, and as such is not for the exclusive use of the IT department.
-A Service Desk is tasked to do more than ensuring IT services are delivered, it also improves customer satisfaction by enabling the organisation to implement their business plan.
-In the next article, I will discuss the critical differences between a Help Desk and a Service Desk.
+A Service Desk is a business tool.
+It is designed for use across the organisation by all business units.
+As such, it is not for the exclusive use of the IT department.
+A Service Desk is tasked to do more than ensuring IT services are delivered, it also improves customer satisfaction by enabling the organisation to implement its business plan.
+The next article will discuss the critical differences between a Help Desk and a Service Desk.